Clare in May 2021

 What’s a one of those?

 In a nutshell it is someone who believes that God created matter (the universe) and life (living creatures) at the microscopic nanoscale level of atoms and cell components.
-All the macroscopic structures of the universe and our bodies once formed develop and may undergo processes of change and adaptation.
+All the macroscopic structures of the universe and our bodies once formed, develop and can undergo processes of change and adaptation.
 Creation is at the origin of life, but this life may evolve.

 This website is about my original ideas, it is not a repetition of current ideas from other people.